-Securities Registered Pursuant to Section 12(b) of the Act: Title of Each Cla ISS Trading Symbol(s) Name of Each Exchange on Whicl n Registered Common Stock, par value \$ 0.01 per share KFY New York Stock Exchan ge Securities Re gistered Pursuant to Section 12(g) of the Act: None ndicate by check mark if the registrant is a wel I-known seasoned issuer, as def ined in Rule 405 of the Securities Act.
-Yes s þ No o ndicate by check mark if the registrant is not re equired to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Ye es o No þ ndicate by check mark whether the registrant ( shorter period that the registrant was required t curities Exchange Act of 1934 during the preceding or the past 90 days.
-Yes þ No o 12 months (or for such ndicate by check mark whether the registrant he preceding 12 months (or for such shorter p nitted pursuant to Rule 405 of Regulation S-T (§232 2.405 of this chapter) duri ndicate by check mark whether the registrant i f "large accelerated filer," "accelerated filer," "s maller reporting company, or an emerging growth co 2 of the Exchange Act. ompany.
-See the definition Large accelerated filer þ Accelerated filer 0 Non-accelerated filer 0 Smaller reporting company 0 Emerging growth company 0 an emerging growth company, indicate by chrowided pursuant to Section 13(a) of the Exch cted not to use the extended transition pe eriod for complying with any new or revised financial accounting standards dicate by check mark whether the registrant H 04(b) of the Sarbanes-Oxley Act (15 U.S.C.
-72 e effectiveness of its internal control over financial r ${\rm s}$ audit report. $\flat$ eporting under Section
+Securities Registered Pursuant to Section 12(b) of the Act:

+Title of Each Class Common Stock, par value \$0.01 per share Trading Symbol(s) KFY

+Name of Each Exchange on Which Registered New York Stock Exchange

+Securities Registered Pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes p No o

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No þ

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes p No o

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes b No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer 0 Non-accelerated filer Smaller reporting company 0 0 Emerging growth company 0

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section $404 (b) of the Sarbanes-Oxley Act (15 U.S.C.\ 7262 (b)) by the registered public accounting firm that prepared or issued its audit report. \\ begin{picture}(100,00) \put(0.00) \put(0.00)$

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No b
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes o No þ

-The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant on October 31, 2022, the last business day of the registrant's most recently completed second fiscal quarter (assuming that the registrant's only affiliates are its officers, directors and 10% or greater stockholders) was approximately \$2,220,447,158 based upon the closing market price of \$55.59 on that date of a share of common stock as reported on the New York Stock Exchange.
+The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant on October 31, 2023, the last business day of the registrant's most recently completed second fiscal quarter (assuming that the registrant's only affiliates are its officers, directors and 10% or greater stockholders) was approximately \$1,753,214 thousand based upon the closing market price of \$45.52 on that date of a share of common stock as reported on the New York Stock Exchange.